Very informative and relaxed tour – Our guide was great and gave us ample time to tour and relax. She was very knowledgeable and stayed on time.

 Tour returns to departure point.

-Private Guided walking tour with licensed guide in Bordeaux
+Private Guided walking tour with certified guide in Bordeaux

 Travel in recent, comfortable & fully equipped Mercedes minivans